OpenSPG/KAG/README.md

 #### 4.1.2 kag-solver Extension

-The kag-solver executes solver-pipelines consisting of reason, generator, and reflector components.
-KAG provides default reason, generator, and reflector.
+The kag-solver executes solver-pipelines consisting of reasoner, generator, and reflector components.
+KAG provides default reasoner, generator, and reflector.
 Developers can also provide custom implementations based on the following APIs:

 ```text
 kag